ashmitha247/Python-basics-collection/gui/README.md

 Navigating the README.md File

 Welcome to the README.md file!
 This document provides an overview of Tkinter, a powerful library in Python for creating graphical user interfaces (GUIs).

-Click on the outline symbol:
+The outline symbol at the rightmost corner is typically used to expand or collapse sections within the code editor.
-The outline symbol at the rightmost corner above alongside code and preview is typically used to expand or collapse sections within the code editor.
+To navigate efficiently, Click on the outline symbol.